Ann Harding: Personal life

 Among Harding's romances was the novelist and screenwriter Gene Fowler.
 In the early 1960s, Harding began living with Grace Kaye, an adult companion, later known as Grace Kaye Harding.
 Ann Harding referred to Kaye as her daughter.

+Harding campaigned for the reelection of President Herbert Hoover in 1932.

 Death

 On September 1, 1981, Harding died at the age of 79 in Sherman Oaks, California.
-After cremation, her urn was placed in the Court of Remembrance wall at Forest Lawn Memorial Park in Hollywood Hills, California.

-She was survived by a daughter and four grandchildren.
+She was survived by a daughter, named Jane Otto, and four grandchildren.

 Recognition

+Harding was honored with a block in the forecourt of Grauman's Chinese Theatre on August 30th, 1930.

 Harding was nominated for the Academy Award for Best Actress for Holiday in 1931.

-For her contributions to the motion picture and television industries, Harding has two stars on the Hollywood Walk of Fame — one in the Motion Pictures section 6201 Hollywood Boulevard and one in the Television section at 6850 Hollywood Boulevard.
+For her contributions to the motion picture and television industries, Harding has two stars on the Hollywood Walk of Fame—one in the Motion Pictures section at 6201 Hollywood Boulevard and one in the Television section at 6850 Hollywood Boulevard.
+The ceremony for both stars was held on February 8, 1960.

+As of October 7, 2023, there is a plaque memorializing Ann Harding inside Hedgerow Theatre.